• Skip to primary navigation

 How to fix a grainy pastry cream?

-Can you freeze a pastry cream?
+Can you freeze pastry cream?

 What is the difference between custard and crème pâtissière?